 “I look forward to cooperating with the other negotiators to facilitate a final rule that is fair and workable for students and institutions alike,” Aaron said.

 The negotiated rulemaking process will be overseen by the U.S. Department of Education, with assistance from the Federal Mediation and Conciliation Service.
 Negotiators will participate in three rounds of negotiation in D.C., each lasting three or four days.
 The rounds are scheduled to take place in November, January, and February, respectively.
 Thompson Coburn’s higher education practice will be reporting on the progress of the negotiated rulemaking throughout 2017 and 2018.

 Thompson Coburn is a full-service law firm with 380 attorneys practicing in more than 50 areas of law.
-With offices in offices in Chicago, Los Angeles, St. Louis, Southern Illinois and Washington, D.C., the firm has been named a top 30 law firm in the nation for exceptional client service by BTI Consulting, the country’s leading provider of strategic research to law firms and general counsel.
+With offices in offices in Chicago, Los Angeles, St. Louis, Southern Illinois and Washington, D.C., the firm was named a top 30 law firm in the nation for exceptional client service in 2017 by BTI Consulting, the country’s leading provider of strategic research to law firms and general counsel.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).

 By clicking the ‘ACCEPT’ button, you agree that we may review any information you transmit to us.
 You recognize that our review of your information, even if you submitted it in a good faith effort to retain us, and, further, even if you consider it confidential, does not preclude us from representing another client directly adverse to you, even in a matter where that information could and will be used against you.
 Please click the ‘ACCEPT’ button if you understand and accept the foregoing statement and wish to proceed.